 Internal links are just the beginning—it’s also a good idea to link out to other external sources to back up the information you present.
 For example, if you’re referencing a statistic, fact, or other piece of specific data, it’s important to cite the source you got it from.
 Doing this also adds to the trustworthiness of your site; it shows that you’re not just making information up, and that you have verifiable primary and secondary sources to vouch for you.
 Just make sure you’re choosing high-authority sites, as linking out to low-authority sites could have the opposite effect.

 It’s good to have images throughout your site, whether they’re entries in a photo gallery or supplementary material for one of your blog posts.
 However, not just any images will do; some images are better than others when it comes to suitability for the web.
 For example, some formats may not load properly on some devices, and others may drag down your loading speed.
 As a general rule, formats like JPG, PNG, and GIF are reliable choices.
 Beyond that, you’ll want to make sure your images are reduced to a smaller size to keep your site speed as fast as possible.
+For more information, please visit our comprehensive guide on images & SEO.

 Going beyond the simple formatting of your images, you can also optimize them with text and descriptors to increase their chances of appearing in Google Image search.
 This won’t have a direct bearing on your domain authority or general SERP rankings, but can give you another outlet for search optimization.
 First, give your image an appropriate title; keep it short and simple, but relevant to what’s happening in the image.
 Then, include an alt tag (which isn’t a literal “tag”) that describes the image in more detail.
 Think about what a user would search for to find this image.